sassoftware/viya4-iac-gcp/docs/user/DockerUsage.md

 ### Service Account Keyfile for GCP Authentication

-Prepare a file with GCP authentication info, as described in [Authenticating Terraform to access GCP](./TerraformGCPAuthentication.md) and store it outside of this repo in a secuire file, for example `$HOME/.viya4-tf-gcp-service-account.json`.
+Prepare a file with GCP authentication info, as described in [Authenticating Terraform to access GCP](./TerraformGCPAuthentication.md) and store it outside of this repo in a secure file, for example `$HOME/.viya4-tf-gcp-service-account.json`.

 ### Docker Volume Mounts